PbzElite/hello-phantom1/README.md

-This is the files related to the current implementation of the <b>Hello Phantom</b>
+These are the files related to the current implementation of the <b>Hello Phantom</b>
 <ul>
   <li><b>[Deprecated] proof-of-concept:</b> Contains files used when originally created as a proof-of-concept; To be used only for reference, not actually implemented without overhaul of program structure</li>
   <li><b>final:</b> Meant to be identical to the 'final' folder on the Raspberry Pi; Contains files and classes run during execution</li>